-In 2017 I’m offering 6 residential retreats (these often fill quite fast, so early booking is advised), and several one-day workshops.
+In 2018 I’m offering a few residential retreats (these often fill quite fast, so early booking is advised), and several one-day workshops.

 I offer mentoring, and also online courses, such as STORYMAKING: a unique approach to writing the novel, drawing on myth and archetype [with the support of Arts Council England, and featured in The Guardian].
 This has proved to be both popular and successful; you can join at any time.

 I also teach a poetry online course (ditto), and occasionally offer The Poetry Lab, intensive online workshopping with small groups.
 Then there is an eco-soul face-to-face programme as in The Wellkeepers, in 2018 a residential, coming soon as an online intensive, with the aim of creating strong ‘felt’ and imaginative connections between the land and our inner life.
 (I’ve been offering this in day/weekend-long retreats as ‘Ground of Being’ on Dartmoor and elsewhere for a little while: see The Wild Ways.)

 Many of my students are published.